 First White Citizens’ Council Forms to Oppose School Integration

-On July 11, 1954, white residents of Indianola, Mississippi, formed a White Citizens’ Council to organize and carry out massive resistance to racial integration of public schools.
+On July 11, 1954, white residents of Indianola, Mississippi, formed the first White Citizens’ Council to organize and carry out massive resistance to racial integration of public schools.

 After the Supreme Court decided Brown v.
-Board of Education, mandating an end to racial segregation in public schools, a Mississippi Circuit Judge named Tom Pickens Brady gave a speech criticizing the decision and urging white citizens of the state to oppose the ruling.
-Later, a justice of the Mississippi Supreme Court, Brady declared integration a threat to the “Southern Way of life,” and his speech was later published as a pamphlet titled “Black Monday” (referencing the day of the week the Brown decision was released).
+Board of Education, mandating an end to racial segregation in public schools, a Mississippi Circuit judge named Tom Pickens Brady gave a speech criticizing the decision and urging white citizens of the state to oppose the ruling.
+Later a justice of the Mississippi Supreme Court, Judge Brady declared integration a threat to the “Southern Way of life,” and his speech was published as a pamphlet titled “Black Monday” (referencing the day of the week the Brown decision was released).

 “Integration represents darkness, regimentation, totalitarianism, communism and destruction,” Robert Patterson wrote in 1956.
 “Segregation represents the freedom to choose one’s associates, Americanism, State sovereignty and the survival of the white race.
 These two ideologies are now engaged in mortal conflict and only one can survive.”

 The massive resistance by the white community was largely successful in preventing the integration of schools in the South.
-In the five Deep South states, every single one of 1.4 million black schoolchildren attended segregated schools until the fall of 1960.
-By the start of the 1964-65 school year, less than 3 percent of the South’s African American children attended school with white students, and in Alabama, Arkansas, Georgia, Mississippi, and South Carolina that number remained substantially below 1 percent.
-In 1967, 13 years after Brown, a report by the U.S. Commission on Civil Rights observed that white violence and intimidation against black people “continues to be a deterrent to school desegregation.”
+In the five Deep South states, every single one of 1.4 million Black schoolchildren attended segregated schools until the fall of 1960.
+By the start of the 1964-65 school year, less than 3% of the South’s Black children attended school with white students, and in Alabama, Arkansas, Georgia, Mississippi, and South Carolina that number remained substantially below 1%.
+In 1967, 13 years after Brown, a report by the U.S. Commission on Civil Rights observed that white violence and intimidation against Black people “continues to be a deterrent to school desegregation.”